 - Organization’s likelihood of raising sufficient funds to successfully implement the project.

 The Foundation is using a new online application system.
-Applications will be accepted between June 1, 2013 and June 8, 2013 (by midnight).
+Applications will be accepted between May 4, 2015 and 5 pm on May 15, 2015.
 ONLY applications entered through our online system will be considered.
-All potential applicants will receive the website address for the application on Tuesday, May 28th though no information may be entered until it officially opens on June 1st.
 To help you plan your organization’s proposal, we have attached an outline of the application to this email.
 Please do not submit this document as your application.

 Individual grants will range from $5,000 to $50,000.

 At the conclusion of the grant period, a successful applicant will be expected to submit a written report up to five pages describing the activities funded by the grant and what was learned or accomplished through the use of the grant funds.
 In addition, we encourage the submission of any audio, video, photos, or press related to your exchange.

 - Grant funds must be used in accordance with applicable law.

 - Any travel or expenses associated with the grant including hotels and other accommodations, must be reasonable and necessary to accomplish the grant purpose(s).